simonhammes/dtable-events/improve-pdf-generation.md

   - This seems surprising since Gotenberg waits for the network to be idle by default (https://gotenberg.dev/docs/routes#performance-mode-chromium)
   - Unfortunately I haven't found a way to reproduce this
 - Do more thorough testing and compare generated PDFs (especially for more complex page design templates)
+- Do not allow public access to Gotenberg instances
+- Evaluate Gotenberg usage for all PDF-related operations (e.g. automation rules)

 ## Architectural Improvements